 The surname Samway was first found in Cornwall where they held a family seat from early times.
 The family name first appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Samway include Samwell, Samuel, Samuell, Samway, Samuels and others.

-Another 139 words (10 lines of text) are included under the topic Early Samway Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Samway Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Samway family moved to Ireland, but this topic is not covered in this excerpt.
 Another 51 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.